8699STrs15) is the backtest's "code" and

 to pick the second overlapped stock.
 Then come the ranks to overlap in

-Standard format (the f and s option must
+Standard format (the f

 precede this).
 If there's a limit of stocks to select, it's preceded by